Ontario Digital Identity Conspiracies

 Once again, this is a baseless claim with no factual basis.
 Digital ID will make identity theft far more complex, providing a more secure and confidential identification method.
-Blockchain technology makes them immune to cyber-crimes since all the copies stored across the network would need to be attacked simultaneously for the attack to be successful.
-This system will be much more secure than traditional authentication methods, such as username and password.
+Blockchain technology makes them immune to cyber crimes since all the copies stored across the network would need to be attacked simultaneously for the attack to be successful.
+This system will be much more secure than traditional authentication methods, such as usernames and passwords.
 In short, your personal information will be encrypted and only accessible to you.

 Taking Back Your Rights

 There are so many ways that adopting a self-sovereign identity can reduce costs, cut out waste and provide better security and control.
 To begin with, here are a few simple ways it could help you out:

 - If you’re a small business, you can use the verifiable credentials to get validated and listed on directories like Google Maps or Yelp.
 People find your business more quickly and can also help you rank higher in search results.

 - If you’re looking for a job, you can use the verifiable credential to prove your identity and qualifications to potential employers.
 You make the hiring process easier and faster since the employer can verify your information without contacting third parties.